gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/ActionTimerList.md

 # ActionTimerList Template
-When the user requests for a list of action timer, CIC passes the action timer list registered to the user in action timerList template format to the client.
-The client should display the action timer list registered by the user on the screen using the received template.
+When the user request for a list of action timer, CIC passes the actiontimer list registered to the user in ActionTimerList template format to the client.
+The client should display the actiontimer list registered by the user on the screen using the received template.

 <div class="note">
 <p><strong>Note!</strong></p>